 The problem is the downsides, the perfectionist tendencies when something is just not ‘right’, not good enough.

 Perfectionists tend to have high expectations and when these are not met, they:

 - Feel let down,

 - Can binge on stuff to make them feel better,

 - Can be disturbingly critical of themselves and others, and

 - Suffer from depression and anxiety (momentarily or for long periods).

-Wanting only the ‘perfect’ means lost of opportunities.
-The mentality overlooks the plethora of opportunities and beauty in the not-so-perfect not to mention the hurtful implications.
+Perfectionism and anxiety can go hand in hand.
+Wanting only the ‘perfect’ and being anxious without it means loss of opportunities.
+The mentality overlooks the plethora of opportunities and beauty in the ‘not-so-perfect’ not to mention the hurtful implications.

 1. Diversify Your Caring Beyond Your ‘Pet’ Project